LeeMorinUCF/QMB6912S23/demo_05/Multivariate_Graphs/README.md

-A dot chart can be augmented by using colors to represent categories and sorting the data by gas mileage to create a better visualization.
+A dot chart can be augmented by using colors to represent categories and by sorting the data by gas mileage to create a better visualization.

 ```R